Mont-Blanc areaCountries: France , Italy , Switzerland

 The structuring of this territory began in 1988 when plans for a Mont-Blanc international park were explored.
-From the 1990s onwards, the management of this cross-border territory has been undertaken by the local and regional authorities, with the establishment of the “Conférence transfrontalière Mont-Blanc” in 1991.
+From the 1990s onwards, the management of this cross-border territory has been undertaken by the local and regional authorities, with the establishment of the informal political structure, the “Conférence transfrontalière Mont-Blanc”, in 1991.

-In general, the EMB supports mountain agriculture and pastoral activities, is developing a joint strategy for nature and landscape conservation, encourages integrated tourism compatible with the protection of the environment, and works towards limiting the impact of transport and its infrastructure on the environment.
-The Espace Mont-Blanc has carried out numerous studies and taken concrete measures in the field of natural and cultural heritage management.
+In general, the Mont-Blanc area supports mountain agriculture and pastoral activities.
+It is also developing a joint strategy for nature and landscape conservation, encourages integrated tourism compatible with the protection of the environment, and works towards limiting the impact of transport and its infrastructure on the environment.
+The Mont-Blanc area has carried out numerous studies and taken concrete measures in the field of natural and cultural heritage management.

-Following a first sustainable development plan for the Mont-Blanc area, a decision-making aid produced in 2005, an integrated cross-border plan (PIT) was prepared within the framework of the ALCOTRA programme1.
+Following a first sustainable development plan for the Mont-Blanc area, a decision-making aid produced in 2005 an integrated cross-border plan (PIT) within the framework of the ALCOTRA programme1.
 Twelve million euros were invested in 2013 on six priority cross-border topics: environmental management of the mountain area, renewable energies, public transport, hiking, environmental education and local products.

 - A specific feature of the ALCOTRA programme is the definition of three types of project: simple projects, strategic projects and PITs.
 On the French-Italian border, seven PITs define multi-topic project packages with the common objective of economic and social development for a territory of a specifically cross-border nature.